List of Murdoch Mysteries characters: Dr. Julia Ogden

 At the end of Season 3, she leaves the Constabulary to go work in a children's hospital in Buffalo, New York.
 It is revealed that she cannot give birth to a child due to the previous abortion, and for this reason she decides to terminate her relationship with Murdoch.
 Murdoch tries to stop her leaving and intends to propose to her despite knowing about her condition, but arrives late at the train station.
 (In a daydream that he has about proposing, he intends to tell her that he does want a family, but that they can adopt.
 However, he never has this conversation with her in real life, and she leaves Toronto not knowing about his intentions for either marriage or family.)
 Dr. Ogden does not return to work in the morgue at the start of season 4, but Murdoch writes to her to help solve a case.
 She does not appear in episode 2, but does appear in episode 3 (Buffalo Shuffle), where Yannick Bisson makes his directing debut.
 Murdoch brings the engagement ring with the intention of proposing, but Dr. Ogden reveals that she is already engaged to a doctor working at the children's hospital in Buffalo.
 She returns to her old position in Toronto several episodes later.
 Her fiancé takes a position at a Toronto hospital to be with her.
 In the last episode Julia marries Dr. Darcy Garland, despite her affection for Murdoch.

-At the beginning of the season 5 (Back and to the Left), however, she terminates her employment in the City Morgue and starts her own private practice in Toronto, leaving the work to her protégée, Dr. Emily Grace.
+At the beginning of season 5 (Back and to the Left), however, she terminates her employment in the City Morgue and starts her own private practice in Toronto, leaving the work to her protégée, Dr. Emily Grace.
 Julia states that with her feelings towards Murdoch maintaining their professional relationship would jeopardize her marriage.
 Later on in the series she actively participates in a birth-control campaign, which complicates her husband's social position and even leads to her arrest.
 At the end of the season, she and Darcy separate.
 In season 6, Julia is working as a psychiatrist, often assisting Murdoch with his cases.
 She is actively trying to divorce Darcy and is framed for his murder at the end of the season, though Murdoch uncovers the real killer and clears her name barely in time to prevent her execution by hanging.
 The trauma of her experience and guilt feelings cause her to withdraw from Murdoch at the season 6 finale; but, in season 7, their relationship seems to be back on track, and they become engaged in the finale.
 They are married in the fourth episode of season 8.